Paul W. Klipsch

 The Klipschorn®, which today is still manufactured and sold worldwide, proved that it was possible to reproduce the sound of a live orchestra inside a home.
 The resulting acoustics career of Mr. Klipsch spanned from 1946, when he founded one of the first U.S. loudspeaker companies, to 2000 when the Journal of the Audio Engineering Society published one of his papers.
 He died on May 5, 2002 at the age of 98.

-Mr. Klipsch received a Bachelor of Science in electrical engineering from New Mexico State University in 1926, a Masters of Science in electrical engineering from Stanford University in 1934, and a Doctor of Laws from New Mexico State University (NMSU) in 1981.
+Mr. Klipsch received a Bachelor of Science in electrical engineering from New Mexico State University in 1926, the degree of Engineer in electrical engineering from Stanford University in 1934, and a Doctor of Laws from New Mexico State University (NMSU) in 1981.
 The NMSU engineering department was renamed the Klipsch School of Electrical and Computer Engineering in 1995, in honor of Paul W. Klipsch.

 Mr. Klipsch's interest in engineering was influenced by his father, an instructor of mechanical engineering at Purdue University in Lafayette, Ind.
 Although he was only 12 when his father passed on, Mr. Klipsch's interest in science and engineering endured.
 He built his first speaker using a mailing tube and a pair of earphones at the age of 15, which was a year before the first public radio broadcast.